Rapptz/discord.py/docs/api.rst

     Called when user gets banned from a :class:`Guild`.

-    This requires :attr:`Intents.bans` to be enabled.
+    This requires :attr:`Intents.moderation` to be enabled.

     :param guild: The guild the user got banned from.
     :type guild: :class:`Guild`